jimeelicious/crclCalculator/README.md

 curl -L https://goo.gl/69wtMR -o ~/Desktop/CrCl.command && chmod u+x ~/Desktop/CrCl.command
 ```

-3. That's it!
-It's on your desktop now.
+3. **That's it!** It's on your desktop now.
+You can move this file to your "Applications" folder or anywhere you'd like.

 # RUNNING THE PROGRAM
 To run, click the icon on your desktop.